lastingParadox/ff-site/archive-to-markdown/md/ff3/ff3.md

 **Sean** _(18-May-20 04:30 PM)_

-> Seth: “A double McSpanky with fries and a Flurp, that'll be $6.53.
+> Seth: "A double McSpanky with fries and a Flurp, that'll be $6.53.
 And $3.47 is your change" I hear Jimmy Neutron say.
 I never saw that little fuck press the buttons with food on them, so I had to go speak to him.
-“Dude, you're supposed to press the buttons with the pictures of food on ‘em".
+"Dude, you're supposed to press the buttons with the pictures of food on ‘em".
 I say.
-“Don't need to Skeet, I memorized the prices and did the tax and change in my head" he replies.
+"Don't need to Skeet, I memorized the prices and did the tax and change in my head" he replies.
 Ever since he fucking started at this job, he insists on trying to make things harder on them.
-Just last week, he had the fucking nerve to call salt “Sodium Chloride".
+Just last week, he had the fucking nerve to call salt "Sodium Chloride".
 No, you fuckwad, just call it salt.
 No one gives a shit how you know the basic chemical name of fucking salt.
 Not to mention that it's not even 100% sodium chloride, it's 98% sodium chloride with 2% trace elements.
 But he just insists on calling it sodium chloride.
 This was my moment to ruin this fucking nerd.
-“Dude, you do know that the pictures there aren't just for prices, right?
+"Dude, you do know that the pictures there aren't just for prices, right?
 They are logged and from there, the managers can get a rough estimate on how much food has been used and they can subtract the amount used by their stock so they know how much to order so we don't run out of food for later days.
 It's not just about prices.
 And what if you do make a mistake?
 Even a few cents missing from your drawer will result in potentially a write up, and doing it on numerous shifts can result in you getting fired, especially if you're missing a good amount of money

 **Trey** _(18-May-20 04:30 PM)_